Oh, to be a child on Christmas again.

 "A Christmas Story"

 I'll keep this relatively simple: "A Christmas Story" is the perfect Christmas movie.
 I can watch the iconic film every year (normally several times) and not worry about diminishing returns.
-Director Bob Clark (who also directed the original "Black Christmas," a, um, very different brand of Christmas movie) manages to combine the biting reality and disappointment of Christmas with the sweet sincerity of the season, as well as the childlike glee with an adult's nostalgia.
+Director Bob Clark (who also directed the original "Black Christmas," a, um, very different brand of Christmas movie) manages to combine the biting, darkly outrageous realities of Christmas with the sweet sincerity of the season, the childlike glee mixed with an adult's nostalgia.

-The biggest thing, though, is that the film feels uniquely personal and exact, while at the same time feeling universal.
-It's Ralphie's Christmas memories and all of our holiday experiences tied together into one heartfelt, hilarious story.
+The biggest thing, though, is that the film feels uniquely personal and particular while at the same time feeling universal.
+It's Ralphie's Christmas memories and all of our holiday experiences tied together into one heartfelt and brutally hilarious story.
 "A Christmas Story" is a predictable choice for the best holiday movie, but it's really the only choice.

 "It's a Wonderful Life"

 130 minutes later, my heart had grown three sizes.
-Sure, the film is sentimental as all heck, but Capra and Stewart earn it by spending a surprising amount of time on the suffering and pain.
-Capra ("Mr. Smith Goes to Washington") was always a master of emotions, able to control his audience and turn them into jelly in his hands when he so desired.
-Here is no different; he spends just enough time setting up George's misery and then just the right amount finding his redemption.
+Sure, the film is sentimental as all heck, but Capra and Stewart earn it by spending a surprising amount of time on the all-too-relatable struggles and pains.
+Capra ("Mr. Smith Goes to Washington") was always a master manipulator of emotions, able to control his audience and turn them into jelly in his hands when he so desired.
+Here's no different; he spends just enough time setting up George's misery and then just the right amount finding his redemption.
 It wouldn't work without Stewart either, who perfectly and soulfully taps into the everyday person's struggle for meaning and worth.
 (He was just returning from serving in WWII, so his weariness seems even more authentic.)

 "How the Grinch Stole Christmas"